Latent-ImagesPhotographer Male Austin, Texas, US

 Beginning photographers may not have an extensive body of work to share but you can tell if they are creepy.
 An established photographer will have a portfolio that should speak for itself.
-Be suspicious if they keep talking and you still don’t understand what they do with the images.
+Be suspicious if they keep talking and you still don’t understand their business model.

 Be SAFE When You Travel.

 If you are traveling to do a shoot ALWAYS be certain at least two responsible people know all the details.
 They should have complete contact information about the photographer, hotel, agency and client and you should make a schedule to check in with them periodically.
+Be certain that your two lifeline contacts can contact each other if need be.
 Don't let the excitement of a "real" modeling job cloud your judgment.
 Take common sense precautions - don't wind up on the evening news.

-Think of it this way: In a worst case scenario if you fail to call in when scheduled what information would help the authorities start to look for you?
-If anything changes in the plan once you arrive UPDATE the people you left your information with immediately.
+In a worst case scenario if you fail to call in when scheduled what information would help the authorities start looking for you?
+If anything changes in the plan once you arrive UPDATE your people immediately.

-REMEMBER that photographers seldom hire models directly for commercial work there is a client and an advertising agency and typically a modeling agency handling the talent.
-Most Photographers are hired by the client or an ad agency just like the models.
-NOTE: Well established Photographers could be working on a personal project.
-These norms may not aply in every situation.
+REMEMBER that photographers seldom hire models directly for commercial work.
+The client or an advertising agency typically work with a modeling agency to hire the talent.
+Photographers are hired by the client or an ad agency just like the models.

 WHEN YOU ARRIVE: If you arrive in Atlanta for a shoot and the driver says you are going to Florida, turn around go back into the airport.
 Pay attention to the road signs so that you have an idea of where you are actually being taken.
-It never hurts to send a text message with a license plate number when you get into a car with a stranger.
-Be certain you are holding a round trip ticket so you know you can get home safely.
+Consider texting your people with the license plate number of the car you are getting into.

 You Want Me To Do What?